liamhendricks/cellblock/readme.md

 annoying to try to retroactively fix all your cells.
 There are some things I can do to enforce this behavior, but I haven't done it yet.

+An example of a reason you may want to extend `Cell`: you have doors in your game that have mutable data (have they been opened, locked, etc), but they do not move.
+It makes sense to save this data along with the other mutable objects, but you may not want to return them in the `Cell.get_mutable()` function, because they do not move, and therefore it's not necessary to check if they need to be reparented.

 In the future I'll also consider making it possible to extend the `CellData` resource.

 ## Saving and Loading mutable CellData in game

 The `CellSave` resource is available to developers to indicate the filepath for storing mutable cell data records.
-This data is stored as serialized JSON, but fell free to extend the `CellSave` resource and serialize it any way you like.
+This data is stored as serialized JSON, but feel free to extend the `CellSave` resource and serialize it any way you like.
 Each `CellData` resource stores a Cell's mutable data in memory in a dictionary until a save is initiated.